Skip to main content

 been given a new lease on life in 1967 when they were purchased by G. Heileman.
 To the north was Anhueser-Busch and August Wagner in Columbus, Stroh in Detroit, and Pittsburgh Brewing in Pittsburgh (no kidding?).

-For a long time, Stroh and Falls City had been investing more heavily in the Huntington market than anyone.
+For a long time, Stroh and Falls City appeared to have been investing more heavily in the Huntington market than anyone.
 As a result, their flagship brands were arguably the two most popular beers in the Greater Huntington area.
 Pittsburgh's Iron City brand was more prominent throughout the remainder of West Virginia, once considered Fesenmeier's "bread & butter" market area.

 Together with Anheuser-Busch, they would present the